gschier/balloon/README.md

 A few notes on what you see above:

 - URL slugs are automatically generated from file names
 - file paths will be equal to the URL path.
-Example: `mysite.com/blog/2014/12/04/my-first-post.html`
+    - Example `mysite.com/blog/2014/12/04/my-first-post.html`

 Template Context